czimaginginstitute/GCtfFind/README.md

-# GCtfFind
+# GCTFFind
-GPU accelerated software package for CTF estimation of cryoEM micrographs and cryoET tilt series
+GPU based application that estimates CTF for cryoEM and cryoET and performs the correction in future.